Fratricide: The Mahabharata and the Ramayana

-The 13th century poet, Kavi Kabila, while commenting broadly on the Ramayana and on Rama's killing of Raavan with the active support of the latter's estranged younger brother Vibhisan – upon whom Raavan had vowed black vengeance and on the killing of Bali (again by Rama) with the ready contrivance of his younger, disgruntled and banished, sibling Sugreev, has succinctly expressed this in a couplet:

-"Irony?
-What Irony?!
-If not that the seed of destruction carried in the heart of one brother was sowed and reaped to the full by the hand of another!"

 Roman Empire

-The only known fratricide in the Roman Empire is the reasonably well-known murder of Geta on the orders of his brother Caracalla in 211.
+The only known fratricides in the Roman Empire are Romulus killing Remus and the reasonably well-known murder of Geta on the orders of his brother Caracalla in 211.
 The brothers had a fraught relationship enduring many years; upon their father Septimius Severus's death in February 211, they succeeded him as co-emperors.
 Their joint rule was embittered and unsuccessful, with each of them conspiring to have the other one murdered.
 In December of that year, Caracalla pretended to be holding a reconciliation in their mother Julia Domna's apartment when Geta was lured to come unarmed and unguarded.
 A group of Centurions loyal to Caracalla ambushed him upon Geta's arrival, with Geta dying in his mother's arms.
 It is said that the fratricide would often come back to haunt Caracalla.

-In Roman Mythology, Romulus, or one of his followers, kills his twin brother Remus and goes on to found Rome.
-How and why the death occurred is debated and is not known for sure.

 Persian Empire

 There are many recorded fratricides in Persia, the most famous of which involving Cyrus the Great's sons Cambyses II and Bardiya, the former killing the latter.
 There are also stories about the sons of Artaxerxes I, Xerxes II, Sogdianus, and Darius II, all of which concern competition for the throne.
 In addition, there were many fratricides recorded during the Parthian and Sassanid Empires.